stefuiii/tp/docs/UserGuide.md

 **Check if you already have Java:**
 1. Open your command terminal (Command Prompt on Windows, Terminal on Mac/Linux).
 2. Type `java -version` and press Enter.
-3. If you see "java version 17" or higher, you're ready. skip to Step 2.
+3. If you see "java version 17" or higher, you're ready.
+Skip to Step 2.
 4. If you see an error or a lower version number, install Java:
     * **Windows users:** Download Java 17 from [here](https://se-education.org/guides/tutorials/javaInstallationWindows.html#switching-between-java-versions).
     * **Linux users:** Download Java 17 from [here](https://se-education.org/guides/tutorials/javaInstallationLinux.html#switching-between-java-versions).